 High purity alumina is the most suitable protection tube for platinum type thermocouples.
 It is preferred to Mullite (which contains silica) because of the danger of silicon being reduced and contaminating the platinum.
 High purity alumina isolators should also be used.

 Alumina protection tubes are gas-tight and can be used up to the limit of the platinum type thermocouples.
 However, they are liable to crack if subjected to thermal shock.
 This problem can be solved by installing the alumina tube inside an outer protection tube of silicon carbide.

 Multicouples and "swamping boxes"

 In some applications, individual readings must be monitored.
 In others, however, an average of the signals is needed.
 This is obtained by connecting the extension wires in parallel, provided the resistance of the different circuits is similar.
 If there are large differences, errors will result.
 Owing to the different lengths of the thermocouples in a large vessel, there will, in fact, be significant differences.
 However, if a 500 ohm resistor is included in each circuit, the percentage difference in resistance between the circuits becomes negligible.
-Figure 5 shows a typical "swamping box" assembly with the 500 ohm resistor in series with each thermocouple.

 For some applications, thermowell resistance to environments can be greatly improved with surface applied coatings.
 Thus, a thermowell exposed to abrasion may be provided with a hard surface by applying one of the "Stellite" or "Colmonoy" alloy coatings to the outside.
 While hardness levels tend to fall off with increasing temperature, some of these coatings remain quite hard (e.g. Rockwell C45) up to at least 1000 Deg F.